roziscoding/carbon-telegram-bot/README.md

 # What is it
 Telegram chatbot created to generate nice code images using puppeteer on carbon.now.sh.

-Everytime it gets a block or line of pre-formatted code (surrounded by one or three backticks), it generates an image with default settings (for now) on [carbon.now.sh](https://carbon.now.sh), an uses puppeteer to grab a screenshot of that page.
+Everytime it gets a block of pre-formatted code (surrounded by three backticks), it generates an image with on [carbon.now.sh](https://carbon.now.sh), an uses puppeteer to grab a screenshot of that page.

-Configuration options and other features are coming soon.
-PRs are very welcome.
+If you want, you can change the default theme and settings for your images by sending the `/settings` command on a private chat with the bot.
+This settings apply to you regardless of the chat (groups or private) you are in.

 # How to run it
 The first thing you'll need is an authorization token to communicate with Telegram's bot API.
 You can get it from [BotFather](https://t.me/botfather).